neams-th-coe/cardinal/doc/content/tutorials/dagmc.md

 ```

 !alert! note title=Computing Needs
 No special computing needs are required for this tutorial.
+For testing purposes, you may choose to decrease the number of particles to
+solve faster.

 To run this tutorial,
 you need to have built Cardinal with DAGMC support enabled, by setting
 `export ENABLE_DAGMC=true`.
 !alert-end!